pluggdapps/pluggdapps/docs/index.rst

 To hack the guts of pluggdapps check-out the source code from `github <https://github.com/prataprc/pluggdapps>`_ or from `google-code <http://code.google.com/p/pluggdapps>`_.
-Note that the orginal repository is maintained using mercurial.
+Note that the orginal repository is maintained with mercurial and uses hg-git plugin to publish it on github.

 .. include:: contents.rst.inc